KrystianPlackowski/Book-review-website/README.md

 # Project 1

 This is solution for second problem set at `CS50 course` conducted at Harvard University.
-The course is accessible at edX platform.
+The course is accessible through edX platform.

 ## Description